mattermost/mattermost-developer-documentation/site/content/contribute/webapp/developer-workflow.md

 ### Workflow ###

-Here's a general workflow a Mattermost developer working on the [mattermost-webapp](https://github.com/mattermost/mattermost-webapp) repository:
+Here's a general workflow for a Mattermost developer working on the [mattermost-webapp](https://github.com/mattermost/mattermost-webapp) repository:

 1. Review the repository structure to familiarize yourself with the project
     * [./components/](https://github.com/mattermost/mattermost-webapp/tree/master/components) holds all the [React](https://facebook.github.io/react/) UI components and views